The Ingenues

-The Ingenues were a vaudeville all-female jazz band.
+The Ingenues were a vaudeville all-female jazz band active in the 1920s, known as the Jazz Age, from 1925 to 1937, known for their versatility of acts and international tours.
+The term vaudeville means a large group performance act featuring many unrelated actions, often including acrobats, magicians, comedians, dancers, dingers, trained animals etc.

+Founding

+The group's founding is attributed to a merger of smaller groups whose leader was Beth Vance.
+These groups included The Harmony Belles, Her Co-eds, and Beth Vance.
+Marie Novak (passed away in July 1980), who had previously played the piano for the Humming Birds orchestra later replaced Beth as the lead.

 Early career

 The Ingenues toured the United States and other countries from 1925 to 1937.
 William Morris started the group.
-Managed by Edward Gorman Sherman (1880–1940), the orchestra performed with great popularity around the world in variety theater, vaudeville and picture houses, often billed as "The Girl Paul Whitemans of Syncopation."
+Managed by Edward Gorman Sherman (1880–1940), the orchestra performed with great popularity around the world in variety theater, vaudeville and picture houses, often billed as "The Girl Paul Whitemans of Syncopation," due to their significant use of stage sets, costumes, instrumentations and technicians.
+In addition, they are considered important rivals to the Paul Whiteman's Orchestra, owing to their popularity in the U.S and worldwide.
+While they were not the only all-girl band of the period, they were the most famous.

 They performed many songs in the Ziegfeld Follies of 1927, Glorifying the American Girl, including the first act finale, "Melody Land," featuring 12 white baby grand pianos.
 Other Follies numbers featured violins, banjoes and saxophones from The Ingenues.
 The group performed popular songs, light classical works and novelties.
 They were celebrated for their versatility, as most members, including star soloist and "trick trombonist" Paula Jones, both novelty (accordions, harmonicas, banjos) and symphonic instruments.
+During the 1920s Jazz Age, vaudeville ensembles often required musicians to demonstrate versatility of mastery in multiple instruments, a practice known as "doubling."